carlohamalainen/carlohamalainen.github.io/_posts/2017-03-12-raspbian-with-full-disk-encryption.md

 <pre>/scripts/local-top/cryptroot: line 1: /sbin/cryptsetup: not found
 </pre>

-it means that the initramfs image didn&#8217;t include the cryptsetup binary.
+it means that the initramfs image didn't include the cryptsetup binary.
 It is a [known bug](https://bugs.launchpad.net/ubuntu/+source/cryptsetup/+bug/1256730/comments/4) and the workaround that worked for me was:

-<pre>echo "export CRYPTSETUP=y" &gt;&gt; /usr/share/initramfs-tools/conf-hooks.d/forcecryptsetup
+<pre>echo "export CRYPTSETUP=y" >> /usr/share/initramfs-tools/conf-hooks.d/forcecryptsetup
 </pre>

 (I had to do this in the chroot environment and rebuild the initramfs image.
 Ugh.)